Hampshire County, Massachusetts

 • 2004: Hampshire County experiences a devastating flood caused by heavy rain from a tropical storm.

-This timeline provides a condensed summary of the historical journey of Hampshire County, Massachusetts.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Hampshire County, Massachusetts.